Live From EuropeSaturday, July 4

 Aktie der Woche: Rheinmetall ohne Fregatten – doch der Kurssturz zeigt mehr Das Bundesverteidigungsministerium beendet das Großprojekt, die Aktie bricht ein.
 Analysten bleiben optimistisch.
 Wie erklärt sich diese Diskrepanz?

-handelsblatt · about 4 hours ago
+handelsblatt · 8 days ago

 Live From Europe